hardope/c-make/README.md

 ### Automate compilation of C files by using make command

 ### Usage
-* Use make command with name of file without .c extension
+* Use make command with name of file without ".c" extension

 ``` bash